madrid-api-guild/madrid-api-guild.github.io/apis-and-friends-devroom-fosdem2024/README.md

 We welcome submissions about, but not limited to:

-- Your Open Source project: tooling, frameworks, SDKs, API gateways, etc.
+- Your Open Source project: tooling, frameworks, SDKs, API gateway, etc.
+- Topics related to API standards such as OpenAPI, JSON Schema or AsyncAPI.
 - API Design Principles: best practices for designing clean, efficient, and developer-friendly APIs.
-- Topics related to API standards such as OpenAPI, JSON Schema or AsyncAPI.
 - Topics related to versioning, authentication, rate limiting, and error handling.
 - Real-world API Use Cases
 - Developer Experience and API Documentation.